JimZhang37/cloud-devops-project-5-capstone/README.md

 5 run the first half of blue deployment, before kubectl.
 6 run the second half of the blue deployment, with kubectl aws role?

+## Retrun to traditional way
+I decided to return to the old way, which is a jenkins in a EC2 and a independent k8s cluster created by terraform.

+To provide kubectl credentials, I created environment varialbe, KUBECONFIG, in jenkins and I put kubeconfiguration file in git hub.

+To provide aws credentials, I also used jenkins environment varialbes.

+I also created a build agent docker image with all neccesary tools.
+But one important thing, the agent is not using ubuntu or root.
+Therefore, I need to put these tools in $PATH specified locations.
+I once put aws_authentication_file in a new place, but it doesn't work.